University Administrative Policies

 5. Procedure for Complaint Resolution

-Complaints regarding accessibility issues may be directed to the University’s ADA Coordinator in the Office of Equal Opportunity.
+Complaints regarding accessibility issues may be directed to the University’s ADA Coordinator in the Office of Compliance, Ethics & Equal Opportunity.
 The ADA Coordinator will take into account the guidelines of this and other related policies, legal guidelines, and guidelines concerning “reasonable accommodation” to make a recommendation for resolution of the complaint.
 Inaccessibility issues should be prioritized according to the ADA Transition Plan and when there are multiple complaints.
 The ADA Coordinator may also consult with the Program and Facility Access Committee and other University offices.

 University units are responsible for adhering to recommendations made by the ADA Coordinator, to the maximum extent possible.